Three Generations. Two Love Stories. One Family Secret.

 The Bains’ corner shop in Wolverhampton has been at the centre of the family for three generations.

-In 1969, Mrs Bains is balancing running the business, caring for her ailing husband and the demands of her two headstrong daughters, who each have their eye on a different kind of future.
+Against the backdrop of a changing 20th century, Mrs Bains is balancing running the business, caring for her ailing husband and the demands of her two headstrong daughters, who each have their eye on a different kind of future.

-In the present day, a family tragedy pulls Arjan Bains back from a life in London.
+Fast forward to the present day, a family tragedy pulls Arjan Bains back from a life in London.
 The shop represents everything he was trying to escape, but with his mother insisting it remain open, how long can he stay away?

 Sanghera’s tender and funny book is a cracking and pacy read”